James Eastland: Later years

-In his last years in the Senate, Eastland was recognized by most Senators as one who knew how to wield the legislative powers he had accumulated.
-Many Senators, including liberals who opposed many of his positions, acknowledged the fairness with which he chaired the Judiciary Committee, sharing staff and authority that chairmen of other committees jealously held for themselves.
+In his last years in the Senate, Eastland was recognized by most senators as one who knew how to wield the legislative powers he had accumulated.
+Many senators, including liberals who opposed many of his positions, acknowledged the fairness with which he chaired the Judiciary Committee, sharing staff and authority that chairmen of other committees jealously held for themselves.
 He maintained friendly personal ties with liberal Democrats such as Ted Kennedy, Walter Mondale, Joe Biden and Philip Hart, even though they disagreed on many issues.
 Following Johnson's retirement from the White House, Eastland frequently visited Johnson at his Texas ranch.

+In an event recounted by Patrick Leahy in his 2022 memoir, Ted Kennedy once sought to advance in the Judiciary Committee a bill that Eastland opposed.
+Eastland promised Kennedy that if Kennedy secured enough votes for the measure to pass, Eastland would place it on the committee agenda, though Eastland would vote against it.
+Kennedy believed he had secured the votes, and true to his word, Eastland included it on the committee agenda.
+When the question was called, it failed by one vote.
+According to Leahy, Eastland questioned one senator who had cast a no vote as to whether he had given Kennedy his word to vote in favor.
+The senator indicated that he had, but that he had then changed his mind.
+Eastland told the lawmaker in question that when one senator gave his word to another, he was honor-bound to keep it.
+Eastland then changed his own vote to yes, allowing Kennedy's bill to pass.
+Afterward, the senator Eastland questioned never had one of his bills included on the committee agenda.
 Eastland's closest friend and confidant was Leander Perez.

-Eastland died on February 19, 1986.
+Eastland died at a hospital in Greenwood, Mississippi, on February 19, 1986, from pneumonia as a complication of other health issues; he was 81.

 While at a fundraiser on June 18, 2019, presidential candidate Biden said that one of his greatest strengths was "bringing people together" and pointed to his relationships with Eastland and fellow segregationist senator Herman Talmadge as examples.
 While imitating a Southern drawl, Biden remarked, "I was in a caucus with James O. Eastland.
 He never called me 'boy,' he always called me 'son.'”
 New Jersey Senator Cory Booker was one of many Democrats to criticize Biden for the remarks, issuing a statement that said, "You don't joke about calling black men 'boys.'
 Men like James O. Eastland used words like that, and the racist policies that accompanied them, to perpetuate white supremacy and strip black Americans of our very humanity".